iulianraduat/react-select-material-ui/README.md

 - Hide the remove option in multiple select when it is disabled
 - Setting disabled or SelectProps.isDisabled to true will make the select disabled

+### 1.1.2

+- Handle the case when the user removes the selected value and react-select returns null as selected value